geniesys/cutebind/README.txt

      process which is smallest number).

 Install PHP 5 standard package (latest stable).
+[Also works with PHP 7]

 	Depending uppon version of your Linux, PHP may come in different packaging.
 	This software (CuteBind) depends on the following libraries which in some